v0.8.1 · Live on all platforms

 Settings MCP setup block: copyable JSON config for buttonscli MCP server listing exposed commands

-Dark green theme with Settings modal open showing Shell Colors, Tab Colors, Status Bar color pickers β€” neon green palette
+Dark green theme with Settings modal open showing Shell Colors, Tab Colors, Status Bar color pickers — neon green palette

-Idle effects
+Idle effects — more than decoration

 When you're not typing, it

-does something fun.
+does something useful.

 Also has a "Simple Noise" mode for a subtler constant texture.
+Configurable intensity, timing, and ramp speed.
+Entirely optional.

 Terminal with heavy TV static noise overlay on an SSH session, Settings window showing Pure Noise config with neon green sliders

-Roadmap β€” vote for what matters to you
+Roadmap — vote for what matters to you

 Real plans.
 Which ones matter most to you?

-Send feedback directly from the app β€” or just click below to register interest.
+Send feedback directly from the app — or use the thumbs below to register interest.
 Nothing is vaporware, just priorities.

-Pro Β· Useful
+Pro · Useful

 AI Safety Watch